+Following is the course syllabus describing session topics, learning objectives and agenda.
 The Introduction and Concepts topic provides basic concepts as a common basis for each of the following topics.
 Other topics basically follow the order of planning, resourcing, and execution of DWH QA ramp-up.

 Learning objectives and agenda: At the end of the presentation, learners should be able to understand the terms that will be used throughout the course, the basic flow of data and testing on an ETL QA project, and the ability to comprehend DWH requirements as expressed in data mapping documents.

 Learning objectives and agenda: As a result of this subject matter, participants will understand the variety of test planning and execution challenges to be addressed before detailed planning and resourcing is implemented.
 Root causes of several challenges will be described so that they can be appropriately addressed.

 - Business process, IT process, and tool challenges.